outl1ne/create-frontend/readme.md

 * Works with zero configuration, but customization is possible if needed
 * Usable with any backend.
 * `.html` files are built from `/client/html` by default, with assets automatically linked.
-* Files from `/client/copy` are copied into the public directory automatically
+* Can configure any files to be automatically copied to the public directory

 ## Usage